laurabejder/OPMs-and-Universities/README.md

 The file [filename] is based on their dataset but we have collected new rounds of data which are also included in the file.

-We filed a new round of FOIA requests to the universities in the original data and as a result of the responses, we have added new partnerships between universities and online program managers.
+A new round of FOIA  requests was filed to the universities in the original data and as a result of the responses, new partnerships between universities and online program managers were added to the data.

 ### Updating the data